wkadams05/props/README.md

   System.out.println("flag is set");
 }

-properties.setProperty(Key.MY_DOUBLE, String.valueOf(myDouble)); // looks better
+p.setProperty(Key.MY_DOUBLE, String.valueOf(myDouble)); // looks better
 ```

-Still, there are many potential issues and inconveniences that bother developers.
-For example,
+Still, there are many potential issues and inconveniences that bother developers as follows.

 1. _Type unknown_
    * Types of properties are basically unknown, until one finds the code where the value is set to.